MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

                 {
                     Caption = 'Coupling';
                     Image = LinkAccount;
-                    ToolTip = 'Create, change, or delete a coupling between the Business Central record and a Common Data Service record.';
+                    ToolTip = 'Create, change, or delete a coupling between the Business Central record and a Common Data Service row.';

                     action(ManageCDSCoupling)
                     {